Rome Attractions: The top 9 attractions in Rome, Italy 2025

 What can you see in the Castel Sant’Angelo?

 The interior is grand and in typical fashion of many ancient buildings in Rome, the walls and ceilings are covered in detailed paintings.
-The grounds are well preserved you can walk through one and pretend you are in an ancient Roman town.
+The grounds are well preserved you can walk through one and pretend you are in an ancient Roman town, an experience you won’t get anywhere else in Rome.
 You can also get an excellent high point view of Rome at the top.
-The bridge also extends over the River Tiber, and you can see the sculptures that line the bridge.
+The bridge also extends over the River Tiber, a significant geographical feature of Roman history, and you can see the sculptures that line the bridge.

 How long to spend at the Castel Sant’Angelo?